mrYakamoto/phase-1-mock-assessment/guessing_game/README.md

 *Don't forget to commit!*

-## Release 1
+## Release 2

-Refactor the code in Release 0 to make all of the driver code in driver_code_release_1.rb evaluate to true.

-Note: This will break Release 0.
-You need to have a commit where release 0 is completely working, then a separate commit where release 1 is completely working.
-Both of these commits should be on the same branch.

-*Don't forget to commit when you finish Release 1!
-From here on out, it's up to you to remember.*
+Convert the tests in driver_code_release_1.rb to RSpec.
+These files should be saved in a spec/ folder in the guessing_game/ folder.